cmusatyalab/elijah-cloudlet/README.md

 * liblzma-dev (for pyliblzma)
 * Java JRE (for UPnP server)
 * apparmor-utils (for disable apparmor for libvirt)
+* libc6-i386 (for extracting free memory of 32 bit vm)
 * python library
     - msgpack-python
     - bson